dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/kafka.md

 - `create`

+## Authentication

+Kafka supports a variety of authentication schemes and Dapr supports several: SASL password, mTLS, OIDC/OAuth2.
+[Learn more about Kafka's authentication method for both bindings and pub/sub]({{< ref "setup-apache-kafka.md#authentication" >}}).

 ## Specifying a partition key

 When invoking the Kafka binding, its possible to provide an optional partition key by using the `metadata` section in the request body.